aleph2c/miros-rabbitmq/doc/recipes.rst

-  from setup import MESH_ENCRYPTION_KEY from setup import SNOOP_TRACE_ENCRYPTION_KEY from setup import SNOOP_SPY_ENCRYPTION_KEY
+  from setup import MESH_ENCRYPTION_KEY from setup import SNOOP_TRACE_ENCRYPTION_KEY from setup import SNOOP_SPY_ENCRYPTION_KEY from setup import RABBIT_USER from setup import RABBIT_PASSWORD

 Now, when we construct a ``NetworkedActiveObject`` or a ``NetworkedFactory`` object we can use our environment variables rather than writing our secret encryption keys directly into our code base.